intershop/iom-blueprint-project/devenv-4-iom/doc/05_development_process.md

 ### Run All Tests of a Group of Specifications (e.g. User Management, Role Management)

 To run all tests of a group of specifications, just use the name of the used package.
-E.g:
+For example:

     # Go to the oms.tests directory in your oms source directory
     # PATH_TO_IOM_SOURCES and PATH_TO_GEB_PROPERTIES have to be replaced by real values.